Consumer Rights

 Accepting a Repair Within 30 Days

-Dealers often say "let us look at it" or "we'll fix it for you".
-Within 30 days:
+Dealers often say "let us look at it" or "we'll fix it for you."
+Within 30 days, you don't have to accept this – accepting a repair loses your rejection right.
+Say no if you want to keep your options open.

 Not Putting It in Writing